Last Updated on May 11, 2022

 As previously mentioned, hacking attempts usually come in the form of a digital attack (app, email, website, WiFi, etc.); but don’t forget that attempts of data theft are also committed through physical acts.

-Your personal data could be stolen by way of having your smartphone taken off your person.
+Your personal data could be stolen by way of having your cell phone taken off your person.
 That is why it’s important to have a passcode always enabled on your phone.
-By using a passcode, you are taking a necessary step of preventing your smartphone privacy from being compromised by blocking initial entry into your phone.
+By using a passcode, you are taking a necessary step of preventing your cell phone privacy from being compromised by blocking initial entry into your phone.

 Make sure your passcode is unique and something not easy for someone to guess.

 Bluetooth allows a variety of wireless devices to connect to your phone.
 What you may not know is that Bluetooth is also a popular method for hackers in close proximity—most Bluetooth signals can travel up to 30 feet—to gain access to your device and steal your personal information.

 One way to prevent this is to turn off your Bluetooth, which also reduces radio frequency (RF) emissions coming from your phone.
 This will reduce your exposure to Electromagnetic Field radiation, or EMF.

 Alternatively, you can place your device in a faraday privacy bag whenever you go out in public.
 Being in crowded public spaces is when Bluetooth hacking is most prevalent.

 A faraday bag is the modern-day tool for people to keep their cell phone and credit cards secure from potential wireless data hackers.